marshallshen/security_architecture_and_engineering/case_study_mailer.md

 > `Answer`
 Root should not be used

-in any of these circumstances.
+In any of these circumstances.
 Encryption and encryption can be done by a normal user (you could write an AES algo on a remote machine for example).
 Having separate UIDs for the tasks might be useful depending on the circumstance.

 > Most of time you absolutely need root is because of some outdated design decision on Unix (e.g. bind to port 80).